 They can see what is going on although the user is in incognito mode.
-This is not only limited to the company machines, but also they can monitor other devices of the user when it is using the company Wi-Fi.
+This is not only limited to the company machines but also they can monitor other devices of the user when it is using the company Wi-Fi.
 For example, when you are accessing a particular web site server in your office/school can see when this traffic comes from and to where it is going similar to the ISP.

 Websites can recognize you

-User may feel anonymous when he is in the incognito mode.
+The user may feel anonymous when he is in the incognito mode.
 But still web sites can see when you are coming and how long you stay in the particular web sites and they can store and utilize those data for their advertising campaigns etc.

 Incognito mode does not affect apps

-Apps like Gmail can trace the user activities although the user is in incognito mode.
+Apps like Gmail can trace the user online activities although the user is in incognito mode.
 In simple words when it is running an app, there is no difference between incognito and regular browsing.